 No matter what type of runner you are, there's a Garmin Forerunner model with your name on it.
-As you may know, Garmin supplies some of the best Android smartwatches out there.
-Whether you're seeking a budget-friendly option or you're currently gearing up for a triathlon, the options are endless.
+As you may know, Garmin supplies some of the best fitness smartwatches out there.
+Whether you're seeking a budget-friendly couch-to-5K option or you're currently gearing up for a triathlon or marathon, Garmin has a range of options for nearly any price point.
 We've rounded up the best Garmin Forerunner models to help you decide which one is the right fit for all of your running needs.